The Mexicola Avocado and Baked Mexican Stuffed Potato Skins

 Mini Baked Mexican Stuffed Potato Skins Recipe:

-- Preheat oven to 350° F. Toss potatoes with olive oil and salt.
-Bake in 350° F oven for about 45 minutes or until tender.
+- Preheat oven to 350° F. Toss potatoes with olive oil, salt, and pepper.
+Bake in 350° F oven for about 45 minutes, or until tender.

-- Fill each potato half with black beans, diced green chile, and cheese.
+- Fill each potato half with black beans, diced green chiles, and cheese.
 Drizzle Enchilada Sauce over the top of each potato.

-- Place potatoes back in the oven and bake for about 10 minutes until fillings are heated through, and cheese is melted.
-Remove from oven and sprinkle with green onion and cilantro.
+- Place filled potatoes back in the oven and bake for about 10 minutes until fillings are heated through, and cheese is melted and bubbly.
+Remove from oven and sprinkle with chopped green onion or cilantro.

 - Serve with sour cream, guacamole, additional enchilada sauce, or salsa, as desired.